georg-walther/ris-interpreter/README.md

 - documentation
 - detailed README.md
 - unit tests
-- refactor code to allow only strings or integers OR format automatically
+- refactor code to allow only strings or integers as class-labels OR format automatically